warc0s/hdd-failure-rate-ml/README.md

   - Store mappings in a dictionary to avoid redundant API calls and improve efficiency.
   - Assign a generic manufacturer label for unrecognized models.

-> **Note**: This step was ultimately unnecessary, as the LLM (Llama 3.1 70B) successfully extracted the manufacturer for all HDDs.
+> **Note**: This last point was ultimately unnecessary, as the LLM (Llama 3.1 70B) successfully extracted the manufacturer for all HDDs.

 ### Step 6: Encoding Manufacturer Information